Monday, October 7, 2024

 Like the rest of my Logographic artworks, the shape and the visual elements are the foundations of the work that echo my inner universe.
 However, what makes this work live and very captivating is the unique composition, that softly moves between the space, the mono-color, the pictograph symbols that represent (gate, enemy, fanaticism), and the use of the texture, i.e., the shape that represents (enemy) in different sizes and vivid black on black.

 The dynamic between the intaglio impression (engraving) and relievo (relief) impression is what gives the multiple tones of sorrow a powerful presence.
 However, to make the entire work more vibrant yet quite stable, the symbol of the (enemy) was repeated in different sizes all over the surface while splitting the symbol of the (gate) in two and placing them on the two sides of the surface.
 Furthermore, two shapes depicting serpents, one with a smashed head and the second one accompanied by a star.
-The second two-part elements symbolizes a crescent and a star.
+The second two-part elements symbolize a crescent and a star.

 The work tightly and genuinely touches the hearts and minds of the viewers and releases an aura of serenity despite the horrible calamity, and that is because those who were inhumanely violated never gave up on the hope that is guaranteed in Psalm 23:1–6